-Cerezyme is the ONLY ERT (enzyme replacement therapy) that hasshown long-term efficacy and safety in multiple studies over 10 years and has been prescribed for over 20 years.1-3
+Cerezyme is the ONLY ERT (enzyme replacement therapy) that hasshown long-term efficacy and safety in multiple studies over 20 years and has been prescribed for over 25 years.1-3

-Cerezyme® (imiglucerase for injection) is indicated for long-term enzyme replacement therapy for pediatric and adult patients with a confirmed diagnosis of Type 1 Gaucher disease that results in one or more of the following conditions:
+Cerezyme® (imiglucerase) for injection is indicated for treatment of adults and pediatric patients 2 years of age and older with Type 1 Gaucher disease that results in one or more of the following conditions:

 Please see Full Prescribing Information (PDF).